harleydutton/tabula-rasa/meta/design/Sections List.md

 What all systems and definitions do you need in a roleplaying system?
+I think the [[System Generator]] will be able to answer this question.

 - [[Timing]]
 - [[Conflict]]